LucianTranc/SVG-Image-Editor/README.md

 It may take a little bit to load.

 # To run

+This repository will not run.
+This is public for people to look at the parser code if they wish

-works with Node v15.2.1 and npm v7.0.10
+I will still include this in case I choose to update it in the future works with Node v15.2.1 and npm v7.0.10

 (on Windows/Linux)